kiwibrowser/src/README.md

     enable_plugins = true

-You can replace Android keystore password and Android keystore keypath with the data for your Android keystore (or you can generate a new key)
+You can replace Android keystore password and Android keystore keypath with the data for your Android keystore (or you can generate a new key).

 ### Prepare the first build